jundalisay/spblist/content/en/research/mayan/popol/part-2/chapter-12.md

 ---
 heading: Chapters 12
 title: "The Death of Hunahpú and Xbalanqué"
-weight: 38
+weight: 30
-date: 2024-05-12
+# date: 2024-05-12
-# description: "John Stuart Mill was part of the British East India Company who advocated free trade"
+description: "Here is the account of the death of Hunahpú and Xbalanqué.
+Now we shall tell of the way they died."
 image: "/covers/popol.jpg"
-# date: 2020-10-31
 ---

 Here is the account of the death of Hunahpú and Xbalanqué.
 Now we shall tell of the way they died.